juju/docs/src/en/network-spaces.md

 application may require, and the container's bridge for that application will only connect to the required network interfaces.

+### MAAS and spaces

+MAAS has a native knowledge of spaces.
+Within MAAS, spaces can be created, configured, and destroyed.
+This allows Juju to leverage MAAS spaces without having to manage them.
+However, this also means that Juju needs to "pull" such information from MAAS.
+The command `juju reload-spaces` is used to refresh Juju's knowledge of MAAS spaces.
+It works on a per-model basis.

+## Using spaces

+Once all desired spaces have been added and/or configured they are called upon when adding a machine or deploying an application.
+There are two methods that can be used for doing this: via a binding or constraint.

+A binding operates at the software level and is a more fine-grained request.
+It associates an application endpoint with a subnet.

+A space constraint, like any other constraint, operates at the machine level.
+It requests that certain network connections be made available to the Juju machine.
+When a constraint is used, all application endpoints get associated with the space.
+For more general information on constraints, see the [Constraints][charms-constraints] page.

 ## Spaces and subnets example

 Let's model the following deployment in Juju: